We’re intimately aware of how credit card processing can be a nightmare.

 We’ve uncovered over a dozen unethical billing issues to help business owners determine whether their providers are charging them fairly (and we’re always looking to expose additional dishonest practices).
 That said, it’s not surprising that business owners have fallen victim to bad hardware, unethical billing and poor service.

-Here’s a roundup of pitfalls to avoid when establishing a partnership to collect credit card payments.
+Here’s a roundup of pitfalls to avoid when establishing a credit card processing partnership.
 For each, we’ll elaborate on how PayJunction handles the issue differently (hint: we resolve it completely).

 There are a few issues to unpack here.
 On the one hand, Chu dealt with outdated software that increased payment friction and checkout times.
 In addition to this, the terminal was potentially under a lease, which can significantly increase the overall cost of the terminal.